Dash: Approximating the em dash with two or three hyphens

+Usage in AI-generated text

+In April 2025, Rolling Stone reported on the growing perception that the em dash is a hallmark of AI-generated writing, particularly by ChatGPT.
+The article noted how this idea spread through social media, where users began referring to it as the "ChatGPT hyphen" and how these users advised avoiding it to appear more human.
+However, several writers defended the em dash as a legitimate and expressive punctuation mark with a long history in human writing.
+New York Times Magazine editor Nitsuh Abebe has theorized that growing unfamiliarity with em dashes represents writing conceptually shifting from edited media toward casual emails and text messages.
+An OpenAI spokesperson stated that while ChatGPT may favor the em dash, its style depends on prompts and is not a reliable indicator of machine authorship.

-En dash versus em dash
+En dash vis-à-vis em dash

 The en dash is wider than the hyphen but not as wide as the em dash.
 An em width is defined as the point size of the currently used font, since the M character is not always the width of the point size.
 In running text, various dash conventions are employed: an em dash—like so—or a spaced em dash — like so — or a spaced en dash – like so – can be seen in contemporary publications.

 Various style guides and national varieties of languages prescribe different guidance on dashes.
 Dashes have been cited as being treated differently in the US and the UK, with the former preferring the use of an em dash with no additional spacing and the latter preferring a spaced en dash.
 As examples of the US style, The Chicago Manual of Style and The Publication Manual of the American Psychological Association recommend unspaced em dashes.
 Style guides outside the US are more variable.
 For example, The Elements of Typographic Style by Canadian typographer Robert Bringhurst recommends the spaced en dash – like so – and argues that the length and visual magnitude of an em dash "belongs to the padded and corseted aesthetic of Victorian typography".
 In the United Kingdom, the spaced en dash is the house style for certain major publishers, including the Penguin Group, the Cambridge University Press, and Routledge.
 However, this convention is not universal.
 The Oxford Guide to Style (2002, section 5.10.10) acknowledges that the spaced en dash is used by "other British publishers" but states that the Oxford University Press, like "most US publishers", uses the unspaced em dash.
+Fowler's Modern English Usage, saying that it is summarising the New Hart's Rules, describes the principal uses of the em dash as "a single dash used to introduce an explanation or expansion" and "a pair of dashes used to indicate asides and parentheses", without stipulating whether it should be spaced but giving only unspaced examples.